mercmobily/ryver/README.md

 Ryver is the most powerful, extensible web site generator available.
 It's blazing fast, written in NodeJS, and using Yaml to configure how it works.
 You can use it to create powerful template-based static websites easily, and extend it adding simple hooks and filters.

+## Install Ryver

+To install Ryver, simply type:

+    npm install ryver

+And you should be good to go.

 ## Using Ryver

 This guide will use you through every single possible way of using Ryver.
 It will start with its simple usage using its default plugins, up to the most advanced uses.